mta-solutions/fsharp-data-validation/README.md

 #### `disputeWithMany`

-The `disputeWithMany` operation takes a function with the signature `'A -> 'F list` where `'A` is the value being validated.
+The `disputeWithMany` operation takes a function with the signature `'A -> 'F list`, where `'A` is the value being validated.
 The function returns a list of failures.
-If the result has one or more elements, the failures are added to the result and validation continues.
+If the result contains one or more elements, the failures are added to the result, and validation continues.
 Otherwise, validation continues without adding any failures to the result.

 ```fsharp